shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 | B           | ramen        | 2          |
 | C           | ramen        | 3          |

-6. **Which item was purchased first by the customer after they became a member?**
+### 6. Which item was purchased first by the customer after they became a member?

 ***query:***
 ```SQL